Tinformant/MA-Permit-Test/README.md

 	Whenever I use windshield wipers
 ### High Beam Headlights
 	Must lower high beam headlights to low beam when within 500 feet of an oncoming vehicle or within 200 feet of a vehicle traveling ahead.
+### Turns
+	Signal your turn at least 100 feet b4 making the turn

 ## Chapter 4
 ### Speed limit